ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 WATERFALL

- e oldest workflow process, dating back to the 1950s, is waterfall (see ctohb.com/waterfall). e waterfall model breaks down project activities
+The oldest workflow process, dating back to the 1950s, is waterfall (see ctohb.com/waterfall). e waterfall model breaks down project activities

 into sequential steps, where each step is dependent on and starts after the prior step is completed.
 In software engineering that looks something like first having a product vision, then doing product concepting, then prod - uct design, then software development, and finally testing, deployment,